-Mrs L Arthur

-Mrs Arthur is our class teacher for Opal. % Tempes

-Mrs J Ogden

-Mrs Ogden is a Level 3 Teaching Assistant.
-Temped-

-Miss T Jeffreys

-Miss Jeffrey is a Level 3 Teaching Assistant. © Tempest

-Miss R Thompson

-Miss Thompson is a Modern Apprentice.
+Mrs L Arthur Mrs Arthur is our class teacher for Opal. % Tempes Mrs S Griffiths Mrs Griffiths is a Level 3 Teaching Assistant.
+Miss T Jeffreys Miss Jeffreys is a Level 3 Teaching Assistant. ® Tempest Miss L Halfhide Miss Halfhide is an Early Years Apprentice § Tempest Miss C Wilson Огар Miss Wilson is an HLTA who will work in Nursery all day on a Friday and on Thursday morning.